Can You Run Qwen3.8-27B? The Weights Are Live — Confirmed Hardware Math

 A coaxial cable is typically already attached to your wall outlet.
 If you need one, see our cable modem accessories collection.

-Many cable providers continue to charge a monthly equipment rental fee for the modem they supply.
+Many cable providers still charge a monthly equipment rental fee for the gateway they supply, often $10 to $15 per month.
 Rental fees vary, and some providers have reduced or eliminated them, so check your current bill before purchasing.
 When a rental fee does apply, owning the CODA typically pays for itself within the first year.
+Not sure whether your current modem is due for replacement?
+Our guide on how long modems last covers the warning signs.

 The Hitron CODA is backed by a 1 year limited warranty and direct technical support from Hitron, available 7 days a week.
 Hitron has more than 30 years of experience designing modems for major North American internet service providers.